eanyanwu/ezeanyinabia.com/_posts/2019-07-27-operating-system-internals.md

 All these approaches handle the atomic aspect of implementing a lock.
 However, they still involve spin locking.
 That is, when a thread is unable to acquire a lock implemented by one of the above techniques, it will sit in a while loop.
 This is not efficient because you could have multiple threads get scheduled only to waste cpu cycles executing a while loop, while the thread with the critical section is waiting.
 Spin locking also means that there is no gurantee that a thread won't starve if scheduled and descheduled at just the right times (or wrong times, it depends on your perspective).
 Solving this requires some more additions to the locking code.
 Look up _park/unpark_, _linux futexes_ and _two-phase locks_ for examples of how the spin locking problem is solved.

+## Concurrent data structures

+The next step after implementing basic locks is including them into common data structures.
+This allows these data structures to be _thread safe_ ~ meaning they can be safely used when accessed by multiple threads.

+As with many things in this course, there is a trade-off between simplicity and performance.
+Most of the time, the obvious implementation where you just lock the entire structure before accessing it does not scale well.
+So usually, we optimize the structure until it is "good enough".
+This is left undefined on purpose, because "good enough" depends on the context in which the data structure will be used.
+Sometimes, there is no need to add complexity for some slight increase in performance if the current performance works.

+RANDOM TIP:
+> Beware of control flow changes that lead to function returns.
+Because many function begin by acquiring a lock, allocating memory or some other type of initialization, when errors arise, the code has to undo all that state before returning, which is error prone.